TheKliko/roblox-web-extension-template/readme.md

     --theme-color-solid: #cc0037;
     ```
 - Finally, press <kbd>CTRL</kbd>+<kbd>F</kbd> to open the find and replace menu
-  - Search for 'extensionID' and use the Replace All function to replace it with the ID of your extension
+  - Search for <var>extensionID</var> and use the Replace All function to replace it with the ID of your extension

 ### Optional items
 - Open inject.css and scroll down to line 35